-While the Truckee- Tahoe Airport is predominantly in Nevada County, part of the runways and overflight zones are in Placer County.
+While the Truckee-Tahoe Airport is predominantly in Nevada County, part of the runways and overflight zones are in Placer County.
 Under agreement reached in 2010, the ALUC designation for the Truckee-Tahoe Airport lies with the Nevada County Transportation Commission (NCTC), augmented by a representative appointed by the Placer County Board of Supervisors so that Placer interests are represented appropriately.

 A key task for the ALUC is the implementation of the Airport Lane Use Compatibility Plan (ALUCP).
 This adds a review of local land use proposals in the areas surrounding the airports to determine whether they are consistent with the current ALUCP adopted in early 2014.
-The City of Auburn updated their Airport Master Plan, which is expected to be completed in 2019, which triggers the need to update the ALUCP to make sure the two documents conform.
-The City of Auburn submitted their updated Airport Layout Plan and Narrative Report for consistency review in May 2019 and the ALUC Board directed staff in August 2019 to update the ALUCP to make sure the two documents conform.
+The City of Auburn submitted their updated Airport Layout Plan and Narrative Report for consistency review in May 2020 and the ALUC Board directed staff in August 2020 to update the ALUCP to make sure the two documents conform.

-- Participate in interagency aviation meetings As Needed - Review development projects for consistency with ALUCP As Needed - Provide staff support for aviation agencies, local jurisdictions and ALUC Ongoing - Administer funds and programs for local jurisdictions Ongoing/as needed - Participate in RTPA Aviation group Quarterly - Work with SACOG to represent Placer interests in the ALUCP for the McClellan Airport In accordance with SACOG schedule/as needed - Review Auburn Airport Layout Plan and Narrative Report Update Master Plan Update for consistency with ALUCP As Needed May 2019 August 2019
+- Participate in interagency aviation meetings As Needed - Review development projects for consistency with ALUCP As Needed - Provide staff support for aviation agencies, local jurisdictions and ALUC Ongoing - Administer funds and programs for local jurisdictions Ongoing/as needed - Participate in RTPA Aviation group Quarterly - Work with SACOG to represent Placer interests in the ALUCP for the McClellan Airport In accordance with SACOG schedule/as needed - Review Lincoln Airport Layout Plan and Narrative Report Update for consistency with ALUCP July 2020 - September 2020 - Update the ALUCP to reflect the Auburn and Lincoln Airport Layout Plan and Narrative Report Updates July 2020 FY 2021/22 - Review existing ALUC fee structure to determine need to update